-These are some of the very tips I’ve used to score Elite podium finishes in high-ranked UCI races across Europe and to win the British MTB Marathon National Championship.
+In this post are 21 of the very tips I use to score Elite podium finishes in high-ranked UCI races across Europe and that helped me become British MTB Marathon National Champion.

 1. CREATE A TARGETED LOOP